-(1) The Committee of Six will select from the membership of the Committee on Adjudication a three member Hearing Board in cases of dismissal, suspension, demotion in rank, or deprivation of pay for cause brought by the Dean.
+(1) The Committee of Six will select from the membership of the Committee on Adjudication a three member Hearing Board in cases of dismissal, suspension, demotion in rank, or deprivation of pay for cause brought by the dean.

 (2) Where a member of the faculty has failed to resolve a grievance informally, the faculty member may then file a complaint with the chair of the Committee on Adjudication.
-The committee's procedure for determining whether to hear the complaint and for establishing a Hearing Board are described in the Handbook section on Grievance Procedures for Members of the Faculty.
+The committee's procedure for determining whether to hear the complaint and for establishing a Hearing Board are described in the Faculty Handbook section on Grievance Procedures for Members of the Faculty.

 (3) In cases of student grievance against a faculty member, the chair of the committee shall appoint three faculty from among its members to a Hearing Board.
 Should it be necessary, the chair of the committee shall, with one other member appointed by him or her, serve as the faculty members of an Appeal Board.
-The procedures therefore are described in the Handbook section on Resolution of Student Grievances with Members of the Faculty.
+The procedures therefore are described in the Faculty Handbook section on Resolution of Student Grievances with Members of the Faculty.

 If a member of the committee is disqualified for any reason from such service, he or she will be replaced by another member of the Committee on Adjudication.
 In exceptional cases where no alternative member of the committee is available, the Committee of Six will appoint a substitute from the faculty at large.

 A College Committee on Admission and Financial Aid will convene under the chairmanship of the dean of admission and financial aid at least four times in each academic year.
-It will consist of the dean of the faculty, ex officio, and eight voting members: dean of admission and financial aid, the dean of admission, the dean of financial aid, the dean of students and the four faculty members on the Committee on Admission and Financial Aid.
+It will consist of the dean of the faculty, ex officio, and eight voting members: the dean of admission and financial aid, the dean of admission, the dean of financial aid, the chief student affairs officer, and the four faculty members on the Committee on Admission and Financial Aid.
 At a meeting early in the fall of each year, the College Committee on Admission and Financial Aid will review the composition and diversity of the first-year class, paying attention to such issues as the distribution of students by curricular and extracurricular strengths.
 The committee will re-convene in advance of the release of notifications of admission to early decision candidates (normally in December) and prior to the release of notifications of admission to regular round candidates (normally in March) to consider such information as it deems necessary to insure that the college's stated policies are being implemented.
 At the end of each of these meetings the committee will vote on the admission actions recommended by the dean of admission and financial aid.
-The committee will hold a final meeting at the end of the academic year to review the outcome of the completed admission process (Voted by the Faculty, December, 1999).
+The committee will hold a final meeting at the end of the academic year to review the outcome of the completed admission process (voted by the faculty, December, 1999).

 Two students shall be elected by the student body for a two-year term to the Committee on Admission and Financial Aid.
 Following the election, the dean of admission and financial aid in consultation with the Committee on Admission and Financial Aid will appoint two additional student members for two-year terms.
 The four student positions are to be filled in staggered order, with one appointed and one elected position to be filled annually.